I made this tutorial years ago so the pictures aren´t that great but I hope you´ll enjoy it anyway.

 Many girls of my age (and probably some boys as well) identified themselves to the character of Belle.
 She is very easy to relate.
 She is an outsider in her village, a book worm who dreams about another kind of life.
 When I was a child Belle was my absolute favorite princess.
-I still think she is one of the most beautiful animated characaters ever created.
+I still think she is one of the most beautiful animated characters ever created.
 More I have matured the more I have started to like and appreciate the character of the beast because of his complexity.
 He is not a typical prince and he is not Flynn Rider/Robin Hood type of rogue/trickster hero.
 Beast is a beast.
-A conflicted, torned character who becomes a better person when Belle enters to his life.
+A conflicted, torn a part character who becomes a better person when Belle enters to his life.
+Not because they fall in love straight away (quite the opposite) but because his interactions with her force beast to look deep down inside himself.
 He becomes more brave and unselfish.
 Quoting the animator of Belle James Baxtor:

 What makes Beauty and the beast a remarkable character-oriented film is that it is a story where the main characters become friends and actually get to know one another before they fall in love.
 It is not like Disney stories before that where girl and the boy fell in love during the first song.